 PE Kit (Compulsory)

-- PE Polo shirt: Navy blue with house colours and school logo (purchased from Price & Buckland).
+- PE Polo shirt: Navy blue with house colours and school logo (Price & Buckland only)

-- Shorts/Skort: Navy blue mesh (purchased from Price & Buckland).
+- Shorts/Skort: Navy blue mesh (Price & Buckland only)

 PE Kit (Optional)

 - Sweatshirt: Royal blue PE sweatshirt with school logo (purchased from Price & Buckland).

 - Waterproof jacket: Plain navy, fleece lined zip jacket for wet or cold weather (Price & Buckland only).

 - Tracksuit bottoms: Navy blue, plain in design (white stripe down the side is permitted).

 - Sports leggings for wear in PE lessons: Plain black, for Years 10 and 11 only (must be sports type leggings).
 A small, white stripe down the side and/or small sports logo is permitted.
 No coloured stripes/writing/large logos.

 - For dance lessons only: Instead of the usual PE kit, girls in all years may wear plain black leggings with a plain black T-shirt.